Maximin Shares Under Cardinality Constraints: Abstract

 \section{Abstract}

 We study the problem of fair allocation of a set of indivisible items among agents with additive valuations, under cardinality constraints.
-In this setting the items are partitioned into categories, each with its own limit on the number of items it may contribute to any bundle.
-One example of such a problem is allocating seats in a multitrack conference.
-We consider the fairness measure known as the \textit{maximin share} (MMS) \textit{guarantee}, and propose a novel polynomial-time algorithm for finding $1/2$-approximate MMS allocations.
-We extend the notions and algorithms related to \textit{ordered} and \textit{reduced instances} to work with cardinality constraints, and combine these with a \textit{bag filling} style procedure.
-Our algorithm improves on that of \citeauthor{biswas_fair_2018} (IJCAI-18), with its approximation ratio of $1/3$.
-We also present an optimizing algorithm, which for each instance, instead of fixing $\alpha = 1/2$, uses bisection to find the largest $\alpha$ for which our algorithm obtains a valid $\alpha$-approximate MMS allocation.
-Numerical tests show that our algorithm finds strictly better approximations than the guarantee of $1/2$ for most instances, in many cases surpassing $3/5$.
-The optimizing version of the algorithm produces MMS allocations in a comparable number of instances to that of \citeauthor{biswas_fair_2018}'s algorithm, on average achieving a better approximation when MMS is not obtained.
+In this setting, the items are partitioned into categories, each with its own limit on the number of items it may contribute to any bundle.
+We consider the fairness measure known as the \textit{maximin share} (MMS) \textit{guarantee}, and propose a novel polynomial-time algorithm for finding $1/2$-approximate MMS allocations for goods---an improvement from the previously best available guarantee of $11/30$.
+For single-category instances, we show that a modified variant of our algorithm is guaranteed to produce $2/3$-approximate MMS allocations.
+Among various other existence and non-existence results, we show that a $(\sqrt{n}/(2\sqrt{n} - 1))$-approximate MMS allocation always exists for goods.
+For chores, we show similar results as for goods, with a $2$-approximate algorithm in the general case and a $3/2$-approximate algorithm for single-category instances.
+We extend the notions and algorithms related to \textit{ordered} and \textit{reduced instances} to work with cardinality constraints, and combine these with \textit{bag filling} style procedures to construct our algorithms.